Doctoral Scholars Program

 SREB-State Doctoral Scholars Program

 More than one-third of America’s college students are people of color.
-But historically underrepresented groups make up only small fractions of college faculty.
-Nationwide, 6 percent of faculty are African American or Black, just over 5% are Hispanic and about 1% are Native American.
+But nationwide, 6 percent of college faculty are African American or Black, just over 5% are Hispanic and about 1% are Native American.
 The SREB-State Doctoral Scholars Program is working to change that.

 The Doctoral Scholars Program provides multiple layers of support — not only financial assistance and research funding, but also career counseling, job postings and a scholar directory for networking and recruiting.
 Mentoring and advocacy for scholars is crucial, and support continues into early careers as graduates become faculty members.
 And each fall, a thousand scholars and young faculty members convene to learn and support one another at the Institute on Teaching and Mentoring.